leohinojosa/spec/readme.md

 * [spec.testAdapter](https://visualstudiogallery.msdn.microsoft.com/c2e17e64-b57f-4065-9b8b-20ea9e8623d7)

 ## Integrating spec to your project pipeline ##
 Consider downloading the spec.testAdapter from the [Visual Studio Extensions](https://visualstudiogallery.msdn.microsoft.com/c2e17e64-b57f-4065-9b8b-20ea9e8623d7) site.
-Once you install the vsix it should be available in the visual studio IDE and on the console.
+Once you instal the vsix it should be available in the visual studio IDE and on the console.

 To run it in console use the following parameters
 ```